New Support for the Perceptual Activity

 According to Bridgeman (1992) "most human behaviors are eye movements. . . .
 Saccades occur several times per second throughout waking life: even during what we think of as steady fixation, microsaccades continue at the same rate."
 Although we are not conscious of making them, and have little if any conscious control over them, even these microsaccades appear to be under cognitive control, adjusted appropriately to the stimulus (Gaarder, 1975).
 Thus it is not so implausible as it might at first seem that such movements are closely involved in such a ubiquitous aspect of our mental lives as imagery.
 (Much the same could probably be said for sniffs.)
 Although we normally have little if any conscious awareness of these exploratory perceptual behaviors, we are conscious of both the perceptions and the mental imagery that they make possible.

-Nevertheless, it is worth re-emphasizing that, as I conceive PA theory, there is a lot more to visual exploration than just eye movements (and, I am sure, a lot more to olfaction than sniffing), and I doubt whether actual eye movement reenactments are either sufficient, or even, in most cases, necessary for experiencing visual imagery.
+Nevertheless, it is worth re-emphasizing that, as I conceive PA theory, there is a lot more to visual exploration than just eye movements (and, I am sure, a lot more to olfaction than sniffing), and I doubt whether actual eye movement enactments are either sufficient, or even, in most cases, necessary for experiencing visual imagery.
 During visual perception, much of the visual exploration process, as I conceive it, goes on internally, within the brain, and involves the exploration (or querying) of not only the (external) optic array, but also its internal informationally correlated causal products, such as the momentary bottom-up excitation pattern of the retinotopically mapped brain areas, such as V1 (what Pylyshyn (2002b) calls the Tootell Display).
-During imagery, although there is neither a relevant optic array nor a relevant Tootell Display, we reenact the relevant exploratory procedures as if there were.
+During imagery, although there is neither a relevant optic array nor a relevant Tootell Display, we enact the relevant exploratory procedures as if there were.

 Furthermore, what you see and what you imagine will depend not only on where